gbmhunter/blog/content/programming/virtual-machines-and-containers/kvm/index.md

 If you get the following error:

-{{% img src="kvm-unable-to-connect-to-libvirt.png" width="500px" caption="Screenshot of the 'Unable to connect to libvirt' error in KVM." %}}
+{{% figure src="kvm-unable-to-connect-to-libvirt.png" width="500px" caption="Screenshot of the 'Unable to connect to libvirt' error in KVM." %}}

 It is probably because the current user does not belong to the `libvirt` group.
 Type `groups` to see what groups the user currently belongs to.